 As a Contemplative Psychotherapist, I understand that your capacity to accommodate such a process abides in your essential nature, in its inherent openness, clarity, and warmth.
 My goal is to help you connect to those qualities and bring them into relationship with yourself, especially during challenging times.
 Emotional and cognitive tendencies, relational patterns, and areas of “stuckness” may point to aspects of you that carry wounding and the adaptations you have made to protect that wounding.
 Together we can invite in those aspects and explore them with kindness, curiosity, and the understanding that they do not define you, but are parts of a vast and dynamic system of self.

-Drawing from mindfulness modalities like Gestalt Psychology and Cognitive Behavioral Therapy (CBT), I help clients build the skills to reclaim their agency in times of stress.
+Drawing from mindfulness modalities like Gestalt Psychology and Cognitive Behavioral Therapy (CBT), I help clients reclaim their agency in times of stress.
 Drawing from contemplative traditions and Jungian Psychology, I help clients come into relationship with past and present selves in depth work that facilitates true healing.
 I seek to create a compassion space in which you can explore, understand, and transform your life.

 If you would like to schedule an appointment, please contact me here.